 1. Exploration: A new destination, with very few visitors.
-Usually adventurous travellers that have minimal impact.
+They are usually adventurous travellers that have minimal impact.

 5. Stagnation: There is some local opposition to tourists, there is no new investment, tourists become tired of the same destination and growth stops.

-6. Rejuvenation: Tourism is relaunched through advertising, tourists arrival from new markets increase, new transport links are opened or the tourism become more sustainable with local involvement.
+6. Rejuvenation: Tourism is relaunched through advertising, tourist arrival from new markets increases, new transport links are opened or tourism becomes more sustainable with local involvement.

 6. Decline: There is no relaunch, locals remove their support, TNCs leave and tourism begins to decline.

 Factors influencing future international tourism

 The United Nations World Tourism Organization (UNWTO) releases an annual report on global travel and tourism, and the 2018 edition has just come out.
 The report looks at tourism trends around the world and, among other measures, tracks increases and decreases in tourism activity across countries and regions.
 Here is what this year’s report found.